curityio/nginx-lua-oauth-proxy-plugin/wiki/wiki.md

 ```

 View the `t/servroot/conf/nginx.conf` file to see the deployed configuration for a test.\
-If required, add `ngx_log_error` statements to C code, then look at test logs at `t/servroot/logs/error.log`.\
+If required, add `ngx_log_error` statements to LUA code, then look at logs at `t/servroot/logs/error.log`.\
 If you get cryptic permission errors or locked files, delete the `t/servroot` folder.

 ## Deploy the Plugin

-Run OpenResty and the plugin, with a configuration that toutes to a minimal JWT secured API:
+Run OpenResty and the plugin, with a configuration that routes to a minimal JWT secured API:

 ```bash
 ./docker/deploy.sh openresty
 ```

-Or run Kong and the plugin, with a configuration that toutes to a minimal REST API:
+Or run Kong and the plugin, with a configuration that routes to a minimal REST API:

 ```bash
 ./docker/deploy.sh kong